 With the advancement of technology, most offices in future would not require a physical office, but that does not mean there won’t be any work that would need physical accommodation.
 Workspaces will change and so will the way we work but the furniture to support us as we work will always be there, and will continue to adapt over time..

-Office spaces have become an important culture for humankind and are expected to continue to be for many years to come.
-The teamwork, the productive environment, and the execution of creative ideas together will remain as long as humankind will continue to move ahead with their values.
-Technology is expected to make these values better but not vanish altogether.
+Office spaces have become an essential culture for humankind, and people expect this to continue for many years.
+The teamwork, the environment, and the execution of creative ideas together will remain as long as humankind will continue to move ahead with their values.
+People expect technology to make these values better but not vanish altogether.